elastic/kibana/FUNCTIONS.md

 ## Timelion function reference
-This is the timelion function reference.
-Please note this document is auto generated from the Timelion code.
+This document is auto generated from the timelion code.
 Do not submit pulls against this document.
 You want to submit a pull against something in the `series_functions/` directory.

 ### Data sources
-#### .es()
+Data sources can start a chain, they don't need to be attached to anything, but they still need to start with a `.` (dot).
+Data retreived from a data source can be passed into the chainable functions in the next section.#### .es()
 Pull data from an elasticsearch instance

 Argument | Accepts | Description